openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `event_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the event that occurred.
 Values for the `event_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 Additional Notification Request parameters MAY be defined and used.
-The Wallet MUST ignore any unrecognized parameters.
+The Credential Issuer MUST ignore any unrecognized parameters.

 Below is a non-normative example of a Notification Request when a credential was successfully accepted by the End-User: